 The doclet API (aka Javadoc API) has been extended to support the processing of annotations in the source code.
+To use the doclet API, include the tools.jar file (located in lib directory of a default JDK install, version 5 or higher) in your classpath.
 You use the doclet API by writing a Java class that extends com.sun.javadoc.Doclet.
-The start method must be implemented as this is the method that Javadoc invokes on a doclet to perform custom processing.
+The start method must be implemented because this is the method that Javadoc invokes on a doclet to perform custom processing.
 A simple doclet to print out all classes and methods in a Java source file follows:

 '''

 import com.sun.javadoc.;

 public class ListClasses extends Doclet {

 public static boolean start(RootDoc root) {

 ClassDoc[] classes = root.classes();

 for (ClassDoc cd : classes) {

 System.out.println("Class [" + cd + "] has the following methods");

-for (MemberDoc md : cd.methods()) {
+for(MemberDoc md : cd.methods()) {

 System.out.println(" " + md);

 }

 return true;

 }

 }

 '''